Legit-Labs/legitify/docs/policies/actions/all_repositories_can_run_github_actions.md

 ### Threat Example(s)
 This misconfiguration could lead to the following attack:
-1. Prerequisites: the attacker is part of your GitHub organization
+1. Prerequisite: the attacker is part of your GitHub organization
-2. Create new repository in the organization
+2. Attacker creates new repository in the organization
-3. Create a workflow file that reads all organization secrets and exfiltrate them
+3. Attacker creates a workflow file that reads all organization secrets and exfiltrate them
-4. Trigger the workflow
+4. Attacker trigger the workflow
+5. Attacker receives all organization secrets and uses them maliciously